1m1-github/1m1/README.md

 # 1m1
-your trustless and learning machine
+your trustless and learning computer

 # goal
 successor of Apple, Microsoft, Google

 # trustless
-use any device, anywhere, anytime to access this forever machine, where all information and computation is fully trustworthy, as long as you have access to your account number
+use any device, anywhere, anytime to access this forever computer, where all information and computation is fully trustworthy, as long as you have access to your account number

 # virtual battery
-can be charged from your physical battery of any device you use. untouched unless you use the machine. can also be charged using other power networks.
+can be charged from your physical battery of any device you use. untouched unless you use the computer. can also be charged using other power networks.

 # Algorand
-provides the hardware for this machine. https://algorand.co
+provides the hardware for this computer. https://algorand.co

 # AbstractOS
-provides the operating system of this machine. learns with you and can do anything and increase in complexity with you. https://github.com/1m1-github/AbstractOS.jl
+provides the operating system of this computer. learns with you and can do anything and increase in complexity with you. https://github.com/1m1-github/AbstractOS.jl